Designed to Feel

 Significance

-Timor-Leste's oldest church and a sacred site of the independence movement
+Timor-Leste's oldest church and a symbol of faith during the independence struggle

 Coordinates